grzegorzmazur/yacas/docs/glossary.rst

 .. glossary::
   arity
        Arity is the number of arguments of a function.
-For example, the function {Cos(x)} has one argument and so we say that "{Cos} has arity 1".
+For example, the function :func:`Cos` has one argument and so we say that :func:`Cos` *has arity 1*.
 Arity of a function can be 0, 1, 2, ...

-       {Yacas} allows to define functions with the same name but different arities, and different rules corresponding to these arities will be used.
-Also, it is possible to define a function with optional arguments, for example, {Plot2D} is one such function.
+       Yacas allows to define functions with the same name but different arities, and different rules corresponding to these arities will be used.
+Also, it is possible to define a function with optional arguments, for example, :func:`Plot2D` is one such function.
 Such functions can have any arity larger or equal to a certain minimum arity (the number of non-optional arguments).